chootka/homegrown-tools-self-hosted-infrastructures/week7-8/student-setup-guide.md

-# Student Setup Guide: Local LLM + Meshtastic + MQTT
+# Walkthrough Guide: Local LLM + Meshtastic + MQTT

 A complete guide to setting up your own AI agent ecosystem on a Raspberry Pi.
 This guide assumes you're starting from zero and walks through every step.